On the canonical bundle formula in positive characteristic: Foliations and purely inseparable morphisms

-\begin{proof} By \cite[remark 2.5]{Jakub}, if in $X \times_{F^e} Z$ there are some non-reduced components, they must dominate $Z$ since $f$ is flat.
+\begin{proof} By \cite[Remark 2.5]{Jakub}, if in $X_{Z^e}$ there are some non-reduced components, they must dominate $Z$ since $f$ is flat.
 Thus, we can check reducedness at $\eta$, the generic point of $Z$.
-By proposition \ref{p-reducedness}, $X_{\eta}$ is geometrically reduced.
-Moreover, since purely inseparable morphisms are homeomorphisms, $X \times_{F^e} Z$ is irreducible like $X$.
-All in all, $X \times_{F^e} Z$ is integral. \end{proof}
+By \autoref{p-reducedness}, $X_{\eta}$ is geometrically reduced.
+Moreover, since purely inseparable morphisms are homeomorphisms, $X_{Z^e}$ is irreducible as $X$.
+All in all, $X_{Z^e}$ is integral. \end{proof}

-\begin{proposition} \cite[proposition 2.1 and lemma 2.2]{LMMP} Let $f\colon X \rightarrow Z$ be a morphism of varieties over a perfect field $\mathscr{k}$.
-Then the geometric generic fibre is normal (resp.\ regular, reduced) if and only if a general fibre is normal (resp.\ regular, reduced).
-Moreover, let $Y \rightarrow X$ be the normalisation of $X$.
-If for a general point $z \in Z$, $Y_z$ is normal, then $Y_z$ is the normalisation of $X_z$. \end{proposition}